ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 Whitehall, S.W., 22 April.
 DIKE.

-(We have received another large batch of letters on this subject, some of them from Liverpool, Middlesbrough, and other far-off centres, but none expresses views different from those which have been published from other correspondents.)
+[We have received another large batch of letters on this subject, some of them from Liverpool, Middlesbrough, and other far-off centres, but none expresses views different from those which have been published from other correspondents.]

-The Star (24 April, 1895)
+The Star (24 April, 1895 -p.2)

-...
-While we have a whole mob of savages clamoring ... for lynch-law and retribution, we have not one Christian clergyman to utter a sound.
+since its whole purpose is to point out the effect of selfish indulgence and sensuality in destroying the character of a beautiful human soul.
+But it is useless to discuss these questions with people who are color-blind.
+I cordially echo the cry that, failing a little knowledge of literature, a little Christian charity is sorely wanted.
+While we have a whole mob of savages clamoring with “Dike” for lynch-law and retribution, we have not one Christian clergyman to utter a sound.
 Be the victim either Jean Valjean or Oscar Wilde, “Bill Sikes” or the Marquess of Queensberry, no Bishop Miguel appears (save in romantic fiction), to preach and to practise forgiveness.
 That, I may add, is left to the “agnostic,” who has most right to feel revengeful.
-I heard from the Marquess of Queensberry’s own lips that he would gladly, were it possible, set the public eye an example of sympathy and magnanimity.—Yours, &c.,
+I heard from the Marquess of Queensberry’s own lips that he would gladly, were it possible, set the public an example of sympathy and magnaminity.—Yours, &c.,

 23 April.
-ROBERT BUCHANAN
+ROBERT BUCHANAN.

-The Star (25 April, 1895)
+The Star (25 April, 1895 - p.2)

 TO THE EDITOR OF “THE STAR.”